Naturopathic Doctors Need Your Support

 What We Need

-Legislation to clarify the ND Practice Act to allow the Director of Professions at DORA to change the ND formulary by rule making, based upon recommendations of the already established ND Advisory Committee, as well as to allow an ND to practice to the extend of their rigorous, four-year, post graduate training, which includes more than 80 hours of pharmacology; including education about interactions and contraindications between pharmaceuticals and plants and herbal supplements, which are taken by more than 80 percent of the US population (according to WHO).
+Legislation to clarify the ND Practice Act to allow the Director of Professions at DORA to change the ND formulary by rule-making, based upon recommendations of the already established ND Advisory Committee, as well as to allow an ND to practice to the extend of their rigorous, four-year, post graduate training which includes more than 80 hours of pharmacology; including education about interactions and contraindications between pharmaceuticals and plants and herbal supplements, which are taken by more than 80 percent of the U.S. population (according to WHO).

 Learn what goes in to making a bill a law in Colorado